 As a small charity ourselves, we understand the challenges that you may face and are able to support and advise your organisation on all aspects of running a voluntary organisation, including funding, governance, and recruiting and managing volunteers both during the crisis and beyond.

 Here are some of the ways we can help your organisation:

 - Improving access to funding: 24% of local voluntary organisations stated that funding is one of their biggest challenges ***.
-If you would like help securing funds, join our free Meet the Funder sessions, read about the latest funds and register with Bucks Funding Search, get free tailored advice at a one-to-one advice session, and pick up tips on writing a successful grant.
+If you would like help securing funds, join our free Meet the Funder sessions, find the latest funds and register with Bucks Funding Search, get free tailored advice at a one-to-one advice session, and pick up tips on writing a successful grant.

 - Supporting sustainability: we have introduced new resources to help organisations looking at other funding streams including legacies, challenge events, and individual giving.

 - Sharing resources to support operations: we provide guidance and advice to charities on how to run their group or get started.